 Once an individual is arrested and brought before a judicial official (Judge or Magistrate), the Conditions of Release (bond) is set by that official.
 These conditions must be met for that person to be released from custody prior to their court date.
 If a person has a secured bond, that amount can be satisfied in one of three ways:

 Before entering in visitation make sure to leave your cell phone, purses, or any large bag in your vehicle.
-If you are being dropped off and cannot leave your items in your vehicle then allow the visitation Officer to hold onto the items for you.
+If you are being dropped off and cannot leave your items in your vehicle then allow the visitation Officer to hold onto the items for you, the Detention Center is not responsible for lost items.
 Make sure to wear appropriate clothing into visitation, and be mindful that there are children that come to visit.
 If the visitation Officer deems that your clothing is too inappropriate they may ask you to cover up before allowing you a visit.
-Make sure you have a state issues ID and it has to be in date.
+Make sure you have a state issued ID and it has to be in date.
 If the ID is expired you will not be allowed a visit.

 This Inmate Handbook has been issued to you so you will be aware of the rules and procedures of the Caldwell County Detention Center.